KIGNet: Physics-Motivated Multi-Graph Representation Learning for Explainable Jet Tagging: Results

-E-PCN sets a new benchmark for classification accuracy, achieving 0.9467 and outperforming the state-of-the-art ParT model (0.9312) by 1.55 percentage points.
-In terms of AUC, E-PCN demonstrates performance comparable to ParT (0.9678 vs. 0.9687), achieving near-perfect discrimination while offering superior accuracy.
-This trade-off is particularly beneficial for specific decay channels; for example, in the challenging $H \to b\bar{b}$ and $H \to c\bar{c}$ classes, E-PCN achieves AUC values of 0.9761 and 0.9287, respectively, surpassing ParT's reported 0.9523 and 0.9089.
+KIGNet sets a new benchmark for classification accuracy, achieving 0.9507 and outperforming the state-of-the-art ParT model (0.861) by 10.5\%.
+In terms of AUC, KIGNet (0.9661) performs comparably to ParT (0.9877), trailing by 2.2 percentage points while maintaining the accuracy advantage.

-The model's effectiveness stems from its multi-graph architecture, which processes kinematic variables ($\Delta$, $k_T$, $z$, $m^2$) in parallel branches.
-This allows the network to capture complementary physical information---angular structure, momentum scales, energy sharing, and mass relationships---simultaneously.
-The convolution module dynamically weights these representations, leveraging explicit Lund plane features~\cite{Dreyer2018_LundJetPlane}.
-While this multi-branch design increases computational overhead compared to single-graph models, it provides gains in accuracy and precision-recall metrics.
-For latency-constrained applications such as LHC trigger systems, a weight-shared variant (see Section~\ref{sec:ablation}) offers a practical compromise, achieving 93.89\% accuracy with significantly reduced parameter count.
+The model's effectiveness stems from its multi-graph architecture, which processes kinematic variables ($\Delta$, $k_T$, $z$, $m^2$) in parallel branches, capturing complementary physical information of angular structure, momentum scales, energy sharing, and mass relationships simultaneously.
+A 1D convolution module dynamically weights these representations using explicit Lund plane features~\cite{Dreyer2018_LundJetPlane}.
+While this multi-branch design increases computational overhead compared to single-graph models, it produces substantial gains in accuracy and precision-recall metrics.